SB-Bench: Stereotype Bias Benchmark for Large Multimodal Models

 Performance of Open- and Closed-Source LMMs on SB-Bench

-In the below Barplot and the main table, we present results for both open-source and closed-source models, on the SB-Bench.
+In the below main table, we present results for both open-source and closed-source models, on the SB-Bench.

 BibTeX